heckman/photos-server/README.md

 # Photos Server

-Photos Server provides three features:
+Photos Server does three things:

+1. Serves media items from the Photos library via HTTP on localhost.
+2. Opens media items in Photos by opening a particular type of localhost URL.
-- a utility to copy HTTP links, in markdown form, of the media items selected in the Apple Photos application, suitable for triggering with a keyboard shortcut.
+3. Copies links to the currently selected items in the Photos application.
-- an HTTP interface for viewing media items in the Photos library using those links.
-- a "default browser" that will open links to certain http urls in the Photos application, while passing the remainder to a pre-selected browser.

 For the remainder of this document we will use the term "Photo" to refer to a media item, which can be, in fact, a video.

 ## Use case

-I wanted to embed photos from my Photos library into notes I write in markdown, without exporting them, and without embedding them in the repository I keep my notes in.

-With this application, I select an image in Apple Photos, use a keyboard shortcut to copy a link to it, then paste it in my markdown document.
-It looks like this:
+I make notes in markdown documents, stored in a git repository.
+Rather than storing copies of my photos I want to include with my notes, I use links to URLs that resolve to the items in my Photos library.

+When I select items in the Photos application and press a hotkey combination, links to those items are copied to the clipboard as markdown images.

+In the video below, I then open my editor and paste the image links into a markdown document.

+When I open the linked url, the Photos application opens, focussed on the image.

 ![Demo](https://github.com/user-attachments/assets/d4d54ee1-15b2-4621-b701-2c591b1ef237)

-Later on, If I right-click on the image in my markdown editor, it gives me the option to "Open Image in Browser...".
-When I select it, the Photos application opens to a view of the photo.
+The url

 ## The three features